yownas/vzsh-modules/README.md

 To use these scripts you need vzsh from https://github.com/yownas/vzsh

+# Installation

+Copy the modules-folder at ~/.vz/modules on the client side and the modulesd-folder at /opt/vzsh/modulesd on all vz-hosts.

 ## help - List modules and show help

     vzsh -M help